 We are currently in baby step number 2 again!
 We are taking time this week to access our needs and set up a feasible budget.

-How a far in your journey are you?
+How far into your journey are you?